 Scenario 2: Renting a home and investing that $200k in real estate syndications instead

-Let’s examine the math behind the two scenarios, determine which is best for investments, and look at the potential risks and liabilities of each.
+Below, we’ll examine the math behind the two scenarios, find out which path puts them ahead, and look at the potential risks and liabilities of each opportunity.

 Scenario 1 – Conventional Wisdom – Save $200k To Buy A Home

-Let’s start with the conventional wisdom, which is to save the $200k for a down payment, then purchase a home.
+Let’s start with the conventional wisdom: to save the $200k for a down payment, then purchase a home.

 Let’s say our fictional couple, Jack and Jill, have just gotten married, and they’ve been told that they should settle down, buy a house, maybe get a dog, then have some kids.

-Jack and Jill knew this day was coming, so they’ve saved up a good amount of money in their savings account and have been keeping an eye on their local real estate market, as well as interest rates.
+Jack and Jill knew this day was coming, so they saved up a good amount of money in their savings account and have been keeping an eye on their local real estate market and interest rates.

 Buying A Home

 After looking at a few homes, they find the perfect three-bedroom home in a decent neighborhood and put it under contract for $1 million.
-They plan to put in 20%, or $200k, as a down payment.
+They plan to put in 20%, or invest $200,000, as a down payment.
 (For simplicity’s sake, we’ll keep closing costs out of this scenario.)

 They get a loan for $800,000 at 5% interest with a 30-year amortization.